Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: Explainability

-In ART, AI models are widely applied in embryo quality assessment, pregnancy success rate prediction and other key diagnosis and treatment tasks.
+In ART, AI models are widely applied in embryo quality assessment, pregnancy success prediction and other key diagnosis and treatment tasks.
 Although these models show significant advantages in performance, their "black box" feature makes explainability analysis be a prerequisite for clinical deployment.
 On the one hand, ART involves highly sensitive issues such as bioethics, patients' right to informed consent, and the attribution of medical responsibility.
 The decision-making basis of the model must be transparent to doctors and patients.
 On the other hand, explanatory analysis not only helps enhance doctors' trust in the prediction results of AI, but also helps identify potential medical-related features.\\ From the perspective of specific methods, t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{40} can be used for the visualization of high-dimensional feature spaces.
-By reducing the dimension of the embryo image features extracted by the deep model and mapping them to the two-dimensional plane, the clustering structure of embryo samples in the representation space can be revealed, which indirectly verifies whether the model has learned discriminative semantic features \cite{42}\cite{43}.\\ SHapley Additive exPlanations (SHAP) \cite{98} can quantitatively analyze the predictive contributions of input variables, especially suitable for pregnancy prediction models constructed based on clinical tabular data, such as evaluating the positive and negative effects and weights of factors such as age, hormone levels, and embryo scores on the output probability \cite{95}\cite{96}. \\ Furthermore, for image-based model explainability, Gradient-weighted Class Activation Mapping (Grad-CAM) highlights the regions that the model is concerned about in the image by generating heat maps.
-Grad-CAM helps researchers to determine whether the AI has focused on clinically significant structures (such as ICM or TE) in embryonic images, thereby evaluating the rationality and usability of its decision-making process \cite{41}\cite{112}.
-Overall, these interpretable technologies provide crucial support for AI applications in the ART field.
-They not only enhance the transparency of predictive models but also offer important clues for model optimization and clinical integration.
+By reducing the dimension of the embryo image features extracted by the deep model and mapping them to the two-dimensional plane, the clustering structure of embryo samples in the representation space can be revealed, which indirectly verifies whether the model has learned discriminative semantic features \cite{42}\cite{43}.\\ To address the interpretability challenge inherent in image-based models, researchers have developed a range of visualization analysis techniques, as illustrated in Fig. \ref{method}.
+Among these, Gradient-weighted Class Activation Mapping (Grad-CAM) has emerged as a widely adopted technique.
+It operates by generating a heatmap that visually highlights the spatial regions upon which the model focuses its attention.
+This capability allows researchers to verify whether the AI system is attending to clinically significant structures within the embryo image, such as the inner cell mass (ICM) or the trophectoderm (TE), thereby enabling a critical evaluation of the rationale and clinical validity of its decision-making process \cite{41}\cite{112}.
+Beyond Grad-CAM, other prominent methods offering similar functionalities include Local Interpretable Model-agnostic Explanations (LIME) \cite{lime} and SHapley Additive exPlanations (SHAP) \cite{98} .
+These approaches further bolster the transparency and trustworthiness of model decisions by employing local approximation or feature attribution analysis, respectively \cite{explainall}.\\ Besides image models, SHAP and LIME are also suitable for interpretability analysis of tabular data.
+These two methods can quantitatively evaluate the contribution of each input variable to the model prediction results, and clarify the positive or negative influence of key factors such as patient age, hormone level, and embryo score on the output probability and their weight distribution \cite{95}\cite{96}.
+Therefore, SHAP and LIME show significant advantages in processing multi-modal data, which can effectively explain the feature interactions from different modalities, and provide transparent and reliable explanation support for the decision-making process of complex models.